jgordini/Notes/APL Quest -2013/Go Forth and Multiply 2013-8.md

 	```

 B
-1. Using the definition of Outer Product we pairs up every element from the list on the left with every element from the list on its right.
+1. Using the definition of Outer Product we pair up every element from the list on the left with every element from the list on its right.
 2. `⍳⍵ ⍵` Builds a table where every element is a pair of indices.
 3. `×/¨` Multiply Each pair of indices and return the result.
 Multiply Reduction by itself would only give the product of the colums.